kayvour/ghost-terminal/README.md

 ## 📬 Contact
 Open an issue for feedback, feature requests, or collaboration ideas.
 GhostTerminal is a small creative experiment built to bring a bit of cinematic hacker energy to your screen.
 Make it yours.
+Live fast.
+Type fake.